 Thanks to the smart technology behind the cable system, the cleaning unit can precisely follow the contours of any surface.
 Optimal operation of the four cables allows the KITE Robot to move in any direction.
 The path that the KITE Robot follows is carefully calculated and programmed in advance, enabling it to clean any surface at any height without human intervention.

-Apart from the connection points for the cables, the whole system can be removed.
+Apart from the fixtures, the whole system can be removed.
 The beauty of the architecture is not spoiled by permanent maintenance structures.